Dr. Martin Zielinski

 The EAST Trauma Research Scholarship is funded through contributions to the EAST Development Fund.
 To learn more about this award and past recipients, click here.

-To hear from other recipients who have benefitted from contributions to the EAST Development Fund, visit the EAST Scholarship & Award Recipients page.
+To hear from other recipients who have benefited from contributions to the EAST Development Fund, visit the Scholarship & Award Recipients page.

 Help continue to support the work of deserving recipients working to change the future of trauma care by donating today.